Crude Impact

 Crude Impact is a 2006 film written and directed by James Jandak Wood.
-It is a documentary about the effect of fossil fuels on issues such as global warming, the environmental crisis, society and the questionable practices of oil companies.
+It is a documentary about the effect of fossil fuels on issues such as global warming, the environmental crisis, society and the questionable practices of oil companies, especially on indigenous communities.

 Crude Impact was an official selection at over thirty film festivals around the world.
 The film had a limited theatrical release in the United States and Canada.
 It has been broadcast on television in several countries.
 Crude Impact has been translated into French, Spanish, Czech, Turkish and Finnish.